 Join us for more community chat

-We will be repeating these sessions periodically and announcing them in the Collective Group - if you haven’t joined yet, please do so.
+We will be repeating these sessions periodically and announcing them in the Guild Community Collective - if you haven’t joined yet, please do so.
 Simply request to join here.

 About the author

 Blaise Grimes-Viort has 20+ years of Social Media & Online Community Management experience.
 He has built and managed large teams of moderators, social media & community managers and volunteer community leaders.